Ring of Nestor: Arguments in favour of authenticity

 In 1998, Jack Ogden studied the manufacturing technique of the ring, and concluded that it matched that of genuine examples, whereby the bezel was carved first, the hoop added, and the back plate of the bezel then soldered into place.
-In addition, he considered that microscopic analysis of the engraving showed that it had been done according to Mycenaean techniques, which would have been unknown to a twentieth-century forger.
+In addition, he considered that microscopic analysis of the engraving showed that it had been done according to Mycenaean techniques, which would have been unknown to an early twentieth-century forger.
 (Note: Ogden 1998, cited in Craddock 2009.)
 Ultrasound scans of the ring presented by Walter Müller in 2002 confirmed that it was hollow, dispelling a longstanding belief that it was solid in construction, which would be unusual for a genuinely Bronze Age ring.
 Pini suggested that the wear on the decorations of the hoop indicates intensive use, and parallels other rings known to be genuine.
 Childe similarly suggested that the wear on these parts may suggest that the ring was actually worn, in contrast to Evans's belief.

 Kate Cooper, in 2021, wrote that the ring was generally considered fake, but that the 2015 discovery of a ring (designated Ring 2) in the Tomb of the Griffin Warrior, a shaft grave at Pylos dating to the Late Helladic IIA period (c.
 1400) with similar iconography, particularly the ivy, pointed towards its authenticity.
 (Note: Cooper 2021, citing Davis & Stocker 2016.
 For the absolute dates, see Shelmerdine 2008.
 On Ring 2 from the Tomb of the Griffin Warrior, see Yamasaki 2022.)